andrienko/jrush/README.md

 The window.rush(selector) method returns an array-like object (it's prototype is array).
 The object should contain elements of querySelectorAll(selector) result (ones matching the [selector](http://www.w3.org/TR/css3-selectors/)).

+Each Element object now has several additional methods (described below).

 ### Side effects

 The script adds `Element.prototype.matches` if there is none (using prefixed functions)